hapax/hapax.github.io/assets/simple-physics.md

 if you want to learn how.)

-This post is an illustrative compendium of hacks, too long for a tutorial and too short (and incomplete) to be an encyclopedia.
+This post is an illustrative compendium of hacks, too long for a tutorial and too short (and incomplete) for an encyclopedia.
 It should be used as such!
 I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific